Example - Generating DTSI and DTBO Overlay Files for SmartCam¶

 };

-mipi csi node¶
+mipi csi Mode¶

-xlnx,csi-pxl-format = <0x18>;
+xlnx,csi-pxl-format = <0x18>; xlnx,en-active-lanes;

 Connect the remote end point to camera serial output:

-ZOCL node¶
+ZOCL Node¶

 zyxclmm_drm {